 I love to read new web business-related things, especially when they’re based around customer support, churn, growth and retention.

 I like meeting people at conferences.
 I’m not super outgoing by nature, so I’ve been actively trying to get better at it by talking to everyone I can at conferences.
 I’m super easy to spot: I’m the black guy with glasses.
 Come up and introduce yourself, if I don’t introduce myself first!
 I’d love to know what you’re working on.
 I’ve discovered so many cool businesses out there that are hiding in plain sight, and I’ve made great friends by just talking to people.

-Inspired by Patrick McKenzie (patio11)
+Inspired by my friend Patrick McKenzie (patio11)